NOC-OI/shell-extras/_episodes/09-awk.md

 - "Use the `if-then` structure to change behaviour for the same matching regex"
 - "Introduce the array data structure"
 - "Use the for loop to cycle through an array"
+keypoints:

 ---

 AWK is a tool for manipulating and filtering complex data.
-It stands for Aho, Weinberger, and Kernighan, the designers of this prgoram.
+It stands for Aho, Weinberger, and Kernighan, the designers of this program.
 This chapter requires understanding of previous shell lessons and any programming language.

 Let's start.

-If we need to count the number of lines in a file, we can use the previously showed command for word counting wc
+If we need to count the number of lines in a file, we can use the previously shown command for word counting wc

 ~~~ {.bash}
 $ wc -l example.txt